shoma444/kumo/README.md

 # kumo
-Repository for codes I wrote for my own personal use.
+Repository for codes I wrote for my own personal and pedagocical use.

 cpp scripts should be compiled using g++ -std=c++11 python codes are all written in py2.7 and for best compatibility, use Anaconda